 Localize your Hashtag

-You can also throw in the name of the city or neighborhood you offer your services in to increase local traction.
+You can also include the name of the city or neighborhood you offer your services to increase local traction.

 If you have an SEO strategy for your business, you probably already have a good list of HVAC keywords.
-Again, whenever possible, include these keywords in the HVAC hashtags you use for social media.
+Again, include these keywords in the HVAC hashtags you use for social media whenever possible.